aau-claaudia/sci-sw-dev-2021/README.md

 Main author: Pierre Jouannais
 pijo@plan.aau.dk

-This repository contains the the scripts and the data to visualize the frequencies of the different legal IDs in recorded cases from the European Court of Human Rights.
+This repository contains the scripts and the data to visualize the frequencies of the different legal IDs in recorded cases from the European Court of Human Rights.